bsdayo/jint-configuration/README.md

 }
 ```

+## Misc

-Export separately is also supported (but cannot mix with `export default`):
+Export separately is also supported, but cannot mix with `export default`
+(if a module exports both, `export default` will be used and others will be ignored):

 ```javascript
 export const logging = {